Quick Answer

 Case Study 2: Retired Couple in Envigado, Medellín ($2,100/month combined)

-Profile: 62-year-old American couple (retired accountant, retired nurse) with $2,000/month combined Social Security + retirement pension.
-Own home in Florida previously (sold); seeking permanent residency via pensioner R visa with no work income.
+Profile: 62-year-old American couple with $2,000/month Social Security + pension.
+Previously owned Florida home (sold).
+Seeking pensioner R visa.
 No dependents.

-Housing: $650/month (2-bedroom furnished apartment in Envigado, upscale neighborhood 15 minutes south of downtown.
-Rent includes utilities: electricity (AC usage moderate = $50/month included), water, internet 100Mbps, phone.
-No Netflix; they use basic cable TV included ($10/month value).
-Apartment is comfortable with gym access, building security 24/7, and parking spot included).
+Housing: $650/month (2-bedroom furnished apartment in Envigado, 15 min south of downtown.
+Includes utilities: electricity, water, internet 100Mbps, phone.
+Gym access, 24/7 security, parking included).

 Transportation: $35/month (Metro/Uber mix.
 Both walk to nearby shops/parks; occasional Uber to restaurants/doctor $3–5 per ride, roughly 4–5 rides/month = $20; metro card for weekend excursions outside Envigado = $15).